learn-co-curriculum/programming-univbasics-4-building-nested-hashes/README.md

 ## Learning Goals

-- Build a nested hash
+- Build a nested `Hash`

 ## Introduction

-In this lab, we will practice constructing a deeply nested hash.
+In this lab, we will practice constructing a deeply nested `Hash`.

 ## Instructions

-You are tasked with building a nested hash one layer (or "level") at a time, in a similar way to how we built our `epic_tragedy` hash in the previous lesson.
+You are tasked with building a nested `Hash` one layer (or "level") at a time, in a similar way to how we built our `epic_tragedy` `Hash` in the previous lesson.
 Read the test output very carefully; it will guide you through building the necessary methods.
-At the end of the exercise, your multidimensional monopoly hash should look like this:
+At the end of the exercise, your multidimensional monopoly `Hash` should look like this:

 ```ruby
 monopoly =  {